-- Event planning for the RN program is done by the Student Nurse Association (SNA), and for the VN program by elected class officers, with faculty oversight.
+- 1. Event planning for the RN program is done in collaboration with the Program Administration, Staff, Student Nurse Association (SNA), and faculty.
 Graduating students are welcome to participate in the planning through the SNA. - 2.
-The SNA is responsible for coordinating all student activities and serving as a liaison between the class and the assigned faculty. - 3.
 The pinning ceremony for the RN program is usually held near the last day of finals week; the VN program pinning ceremony is usually held the first week of semesters following the completion of the program, in the mid-afternoon.
-Ceremonies are not held in the evening or on weekends. - 4.
-The SNA may arrange for a photographer to be at the event to take the class pictures and portraits.
-Students are responsible for ordering and paying for their pictures. - 5.
-Uniforms will be professional, white nursing attire and follow the division dress code. - 6.
-Students who choose to dress inappropriately may not participate in the ceremony. - 7.
+Ceremonies are not held in the evening or on weekends. - 3.
+A photographer will be scheduled to be at the event to take the class pictures and portraits.
+Students are responsible for ordering and paying for their pictures. - 4.
+Uniforms will be professional, white nursing attire and follow the division dress code. - 5.
+Students who choose to dress inappropriately may not participate in the ceremony. - 6.
 Women: No high heels or opened-toe shoes allowed.
 If students wear skirts or dresses, they must be no shorter than 1 inch above the knee and no longer than the mid-calf.
 Socks may not be worn with dresses.
 White stockings must be worn with dresses.
 It is a COD nursing program tradition for the female students to wear caps (VN program: white cap, no stripe and RN program white cap with a black stripe).
 (Cost is approximately \$35.00 each, plus sales tax.)
-Hair will be contained and off the collar.

-8. Men: Option of white pants, white long sleeve shirt and white tie, white shoes, white belt, and white socks, with white lab coat or white sport coat optional OR white nursing uniform (pants & top), white shoes and socks, & optional white lab coat.
+Hair will be contained and off the collar. - 7.
+Men: Option of white pants, white long sleeve shirt and white tie, white shoes, white belt, and white socks, with white lab coat or white sport coat optional OR white nursing uniform (pants & top), white shoes and socks, & optional white lab coat.